 This reduction in WPS can have a meaningful effect on a CEO's wealth.
 Recall that WPS is the dollar change in CEO wealth for a 100 percentage point change in firm value divided by annual flow compensation.
-For the average CEO in our data, WPS is around 20 and average flow compensation for a CEO in the S&P 500 was \$14.8 million in 2019.
-For a CEO at the 75th percentile of common ownership, a 50% increase in firm value would thus increase her wealth by \$148 million.
-This number is almost \$10 million (or almost two thirds of their annual compensation) smaller if the firm ranks 50 percentiles lower in terms of its common ownership weights ($6.6\% \times \$148$ million = \$9.77 million).
+For the average CEO in our data, WPS is around 20, and average flow compensation for a CEO in the S&P 500 was \$14.8 million in 2019.
+For a CEO at the 75th percentile of common ownership, a 50% increase in firm value would thus increase his wealth by \$148 million.
+This number is almost \$17 million (or almost three quarters of the CEO's annual compensation) smaller if the firm ranks 50 percentiles lower in terms of its common ownership weights $(10.5\% \times $148 \text{ million} = $15.54 \text{ million})$.